XinShuYang/zipf_memtier/README.md

 zipf_memtier
 =================

-Zipf_memtier is a upgraded version of memtier_benchmark(developed by Redis Labs).
+Zipf_memtier is a upgraded version of memtier_benchmark.
 The goal of zipf_memtier is to add several new data distribution(such as zipf distribution) to build a more realistic data/queries generator in both redis&memcache.
 It offers the following:

 * Support for both Redis and Memcache protocols (text and binary)
 * Multi-threaded multi-client execution